nileane/TangerineUI-for-Mastodon/README.md

 2. Copy & paste the contents of 🍊 [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/legacy/TangerineUI.css) to the extension's editor
    * 🪻 For the purple variant, copy the contents of [`TangerineUI-purple.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/legacy/TangerineUI-purple.css) instead.

+> [!IMPORTANT]
-⚠️ If you are a user on a Glitch-soc instance, you must switch to the Vanilla Mastodon flavour for Tangerine UI to work properly: in your instance settings, navigate to Flavours → Vanilla Mastodon → select the 'Default' skin.
+> If you are a user on a Glitch-soc instance, you must switch to the Vanilla Mastodon flavour for Tangerine UI to work properly: in your instance settings, navigate to *Flavours* → *Vanilla Mastodon* → select the '*Default*' skin.

+> [!NOTE]
-💡 Alternatively, if you wish to use a JavaScript browser extension, [@Write](https://github.com/Write) has written a ready-to-use UserScript to load Tangerine UI on any Mastodon instance.
+> Alternatively, if you wish to use a JavaScript browser extension, [@Write](https://github.com/Write) has written a ready-to-use UserScript to load Tangerine UI on any Mastodon instance.
 Check out [the TangerineUI-Userscript repository](https://github.com/Write/TangerineUI-Userscript) for instructions.

 ## Things to know
 * **Tangerine UI Legacy only supports Mastodon's single column layout**.
 The advanced web interface (multiple columns) will not be affected.